Back To Search Results

 Definition/Introduction

-Circumstantiality is defined as circuitous and nondirect thinking or speech that digresses from the main point of a conversation.
-An individual who displays this characteristic includes unnecessary and insignificant information that, although sometimes relevant, distracts from the central theme or main point of a conversation.
-The overinclusion of this extraneous information can make it difficult to follow the speaker’s train of thought or arrive at a meaningful answer.
-Eliciting information in clinical situations from circumstantial patients may be difficult and time-consuming.
+Circumstantiality is circuitous and non-direct thinking or speech that deviates from the main point of a conversation before returning to the original theme of a conversation or the initial question asked.
+This type of communication is language or thinking that is over-inclusive, perseverative, and sometimes repetitive.[1]
+An individual who displays this characteristic includes unnecessary and insignificant information in their speech that diverges from the central theme or main point of a conversation or the question asked.
+The overinclusion of this irrelevant information can make it difficult to follow the speaker's train of thought or to arrive at a meaningful answer, particularly to a question posed in a clinical context.
+Eliciting information from patients presenting in clinical situations with a circumstantial thought process or speech pattern may require advanced interviewing skills by healthcare professionals.

 Issues of Concern